 I strive to not have too much clothing which is dedicated to just this activity, and I greatly prefer to chose clothing which can stand up to anything.
 That said, I do end up with some specific clothing for activewear.

-Shirts — I typically wear less expensive merino t-shirts like Smartwool.
-I also am a big fan of Nike’s DryFit gear when it is warmer out.
-With merino I can wear the shirt through a week of working out without washing it (no smell) but the Nike gets washed after every work out.
-I notice no real difference while wearing them.
+Shirts — I typically wear less expensive merino t-shirts like Smartwool or the (discontinued) synthetic Y Athletics SilverAir Crew Neck.
+With merino I can wear the shirt through a week of working out without washing it (no smell) but the SilverAir gets washed every couplework outs.
+I notice no real difference while wearing them as far as performance, though my normal workout Smartwool shirt is starting to get small holes while the SilverAir looks new.

-Light jacket — I don’t really ever have a need for a light jacket.
-Instead I have some Outdoor Research 1/4 zip shirts I wear for a little more warmth.
-The fist one I have is the Echo which is fully synthetic and almost feels like you are wearing nothing it’s so light.
-I love that when you have a little bit of a chill.
+Light jacket — I alternate between the GORUCK Simple Windbreaker (which is fantastic) and light shirts.
+I have some Outdoor Research 1/4 zip shirts I wear for a little more warmth.
+The first one I have is the Echo which is fully synthetic and almost feels like you are wearing nothing it’s so light.
 The second is the Sequence, which is a DriRelease fabric they have with about 20% merino.
 It’s a little heavier and really comfortable when you are active.

 Socks — Like Steve, I use Darn Tough.
 Almost all my socks are Darn Tough these days.
 I use an ankle sock with some compression for active use.

-Hat — I have some hiking hats, like Outdoor Research’s Seattle Sombrero which I might wear if there’s consistent rain, but for the most part in warm weather I wear a GORUCK TAC Hat (no longer sold, here’s another option like it), and in cooler, or light rain, I’ll wear a Filson USFS Tin Cloth hat which has an oil finish on it to make it water repellent (I have both colors, way too cool not to have both colors).
+Hat — I have some hiking hats, like Outdoor Research’s Seattle Sombrero which I might wear if there’s consistent rain, but for the most part in warm weather I wear a GORUCK TAC Hat, and in cooler, or light rain, I’ll wear a Filson USFS Tin Cloth hat which has an oil finish on it to make it water repellent (I have both colors, way too cool not to have both colors).